Greece in the Eurovision Song Contest 1980: National final

-The final took place on 10 March 1980, at the ERT TV Studios in Peania and was hosted by Vasilis Tsivilikas.
+ERT held the national final on 10 March 1980, at its television studios in Peania, hosted by Vasilis Tsivilikas.
 The winning song was chosen by a jury of people who awarded each song a mark out of ten.

 At Eurovision

-The Eurovision Song Contest 1980 was held on 19 April 1980, at the Nederlands Congresgebouw in The Hague, Netherlands.
-"Autostop" was the third performed that night (following Turkey's Ajda Pekkan with "Pet'r Oil" and preceding Luxembourg's Sophie & Magaly with "Papa Pingouin").
+The Eurovision Song Contest 1980 was held on 19 April 1980, at the Nederlands Congresgebouw in the Hague, Netherlands.
+"Autostop" was the third performed that night (following 's "Pet'r Oil" by Ajda Pekkan and preceding 's "Papa Pingouin" by Sophie and Magaly).
 At the close of voting, it had received 30 points, placing 13th in a field of 19.